tophat/getting-started/project-owners-and-responsibilities.md

 # Project Owners
-These are the project owners, they are the leaders of the project and are accountable for the responsibilties below.
+Project owners are contributors who have taken on the leadership of a project and are accountable for the [responsibilities below](#responsibilities).

-## Project Owners
 | Project | Owner |
 | ------------- | ------------- |
 | [yvm](https://github.com/tophat/yvm) | [Emmanuel Ogbizi](https://github.com/iamogbz) |